 Bank is predominantly funded through long term borrowings viz Bonds and ECBs.
-Further the reliance on retail deposits and CASA is minimal as of now.
+Further the reliance on retail deposits and CASA is low but has increased as compared to the previous quarter.
 All significant outflows and inflows determined in accordance with RBI guidelines are included in the prescribed LCR computation.
 Bank expects the LCR to reduce in the coming quarters primarily on account of growth in advances and increased focus on raising retail deposits.